doctor-home/triage_model/README.md

 Output data:

 - Triage level, for now we set 5 levels of severity.
-1 least severe, 5 most servere.
+1 least severe, 5 most severe.
+More input from clinicians will be required.
 - Confidence (%)

+### Model and plan

+Assumptions:
+- not all the features counts the same (breathing rate or oxygenation and age should be the most relevant), so we have to weight them before applying the model.
+- for each feature we have a collection of time-points.
+The last time-points are the most important ones in making a prediction.

+Plan:
++ Train a random forest (1) to weight the features
++ Non-linear mixed model or regression to get the trend from the historical data (extra weight on latest timepoints).
++ Combine latest timepoint and trend in a single input data.
++ Train another random forest (2) to classify the combined data above and to get a prediction.

+Random forest 1 and 2 should be trained on different datasets.